Nooses discovered at Amazon construction site in Connecticut

 Scot X Esdaile, the president of the state chapter of the NAACP, said Friday that his organization has been informed that five other nooses were reported Thursday at the site.

-Police said described those discoveries as ropes “that could be interpreted as nooses” found on several different floors.
-They said another rope that was not tied as a noose was found Wednesday hanging from a beam.
+Police said ropes “that could be interpreted as nooses” were found on several different floors.

+“Some of them were just rope that was tied at the end and some were twisted in a manner to look like a noose,” said Capt.
+Andrew Power, a police spokesperson.

+Another rope that was not tied was found Wednesday hanging from a beam, police said.

 “So that means that someone doesn’t really care what the police are doing around here,” said Esdaile, who also is the NAACP’s national criminal justice chair.
 “They don’t care about the investigation.
 They are digging their heels into the sand and showing and making people know in this particular community that they are racist and they will continue their racist and white supremist behavior.”